Careers at The Brooks Group

 Become a Virtual Programs Producer for The Brooks Group

 The Brooks Group, multiple year winner of The Triad Business Journal’s “Best Place to Work,” is looking for an organized, people-oriented person to join our team in a part-time role.
 This position requires residency in the Triad area of North Carolina.

 The Brooks Group has been consistently ranked by industry analysts as one of the nation’s leading B2B sales training companies.
-We offer our clients state-of-the-art sales training programs, sales management training programs and sales assessment tools, and we are currently seeking a high energy, highly consultative salesperson to join our sales team.
+We offer our clients state-of-the-art sales training programs, sales management training programs and sales assessment tools.

 About the Virtual Programs Producer role